 U.S. Equal Employment Opportunity Commission issued the following announcement on July 13.

-Such alleged conduct violates Title VII of the Civil Rights Act of 1964.
-The EEOC filed its suit (Civil Action No. 2:18-cv-06673) in U.S. District Court for the Eastern District of Louisiana after first attempting to reach a pre-litigation settlement through its conciliation process.
+Such alleged conduct violates the Americans with Disabilities Act (ADA), which protects employees from discrimination based on their disabilities, as well as Title VII of the Civil Rights Act of 1964, which prohibits sexual harassment.
+The EEOC filed suit in U.S. District Court for the Western District of North Carolina, Charlotte Division (EEOC v.
+Jax, LLC d/b/a Golden Corral, Civil Action No. 3:17-cv-535) after first attempting to reach a pre-litigation settlement through its conciliation process.

 Original source can be found here.